- Our Work

 According to UNDP reports, 88.7 percent of El Salvador’s territory is susceptible to severe impacts of natural disasters and approximately 95.4 percent of El Salvador’s population is at some risk.
 Disasters affect stocks of physical and human capital and ultimately reduce per capita

 USAID has a robust history of involvement in disaster relief in El Salvador.
 Over the last 30 years, USAID has provided approximately $400 million to rehabilitate and rebuild key infrastructure damaged by natural disasters.

 From the disastrous effects of Hurricane Mitch in 1998 and other natural phenomena that hit the country earlier, to the earthquakes in 2001, and flooding resulting from Tropical Storm Stan and the simultaneous eruption of the Santa Ana (Ilamatepec) volcano in 2005, USAID has played a key role in providing disaster relief to the people of El Salvador.
-Most recently, the U.S. Government has undertaken a critical role in both immediate and long-term relief efforts as a result of mudslides and flooding associated with Hurricane Ida in November 2009 and Tropical Depression 12-E in October of 2011.
+More recently, the U.S. Government provided both immediate and long-term relief efforts following Tropical Storm Ida in November 2009 and Tropical Storm 12-E in October of 2011.

 Hurricane Mitch: October 30, 1998